kathoffman/causal-inference-visual-guides/README.md

 1. [Targeted Maximum Likelihood Estimation (TMLE)](visual-guides/TMLE.pdf) for a binary outcome and binary treatment.

 2. [Superlearning](visual-guides/Superlearning.pdf) (also known as stacking), an ensemble learning method recommended to use with TMLE.
+A full tutorial with `R` code is available [here](https://www.khstats.com/blog/sl/superlearning/)

 # References